Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Introduction

-With these motivations, we have studied the effect of the initial microstructure (domain size, microstrain, and dislocation density) produced by severe plastic deformation and annealing, respectively, and its evolution across the $\alpha\rightarrow\omega$ phase transformation in Zr under hydrostatic compression.
+With these motivations, { we performed here the first in situ XRD study of the effect of the initial microstructure (domain size, microstrain, and dislocation density) produced by severe plastic deformation and annealing, respectively, on its evolution before, during, and after the $\alpha\rightarrow\omega$ phase transformation in Zr under hydrostatic compression and during pressure release}.
 We follow the program presented in the viewpoint article \cite{Levitas-JPCM-18} and focus on two initial states: one is severely pre-deformed up to maximum hardness, which does not change with further plastic deformation, and the other is annealed at $600^\circ C$.
-To the best of our knowledge, so far there are no reports on the systematic experimental study of the microstructural evolution in Zr under high pressures.
 Note that studying materials with maximum saturated hardness significantly simplified understanding of strain-induced phase transformations \cite{KKP-Levitas-Acta-2020}.